-- 9.25 As has been acknowledged throughout this report, accommodation need does not have to be met where it arises.
+- 9.26 As has been acknowledged throughout this report, accommodation need does not have to be met where it arises.
 The study area is defined based on the local authorities who have joined together to commission the GTAA.
-The role of the duty-to-cooperate will be vital in ensuring that LPAs work closely together to ensure that needs, as far as realistic, are met by the study area authorities. - 9.26 One means of determining how accommodation need is met is for all need to be met equally by local authorities within the study area (i.e. 16 additional pitches per local authority for the period 2014/5-2034/5).
+The role of the duty-to-cooperate will be vital in ensuring that LPAs work closely together to ensure that needs, as far as realistic, are met by the study area authorities. - S38.
+One means of determining how accommodation need is met is for all need to be met equally by local authorities within the study area (i.e. 15 additional pitches per local authority for the period 2014/5-2034/5).
 However, it is unlikely that this would be acceptable to all local authorities.
-As such, if need cannot be shared amongst all local authorities, and does not need to be met where it arises, the report suggests smaller collaborative groupings.
-Although there are no established 'sub-markets' in terms of Gypsy and Traveller sites this does preclude local authorities collaborating in order to meet need. - 9.27 Importantly, HMA-type collaborative structures could be used to help determine how local authorities jointly meet the accommodation needs of Gypsies and Travellers.
-These do not have to follow existing HMA structures but should consist of local authorities with contiguous borders.
-The following are the 3 new proposed Gypsy and Traveller HMAs which include all the study area local authorities: - North G&T HMA: Exmoor, North Devon, Torridge and Mid Devon - South G&T HMA: Dartmoor, Teignbridge and Torbay - Central G&T HMA: Exeter and East Devon - 9.28 The 'South' local authorities may also want to consider collaborating with South Hams Council (as some collaboration on housing and planning issues already occurs), whilst for similar reasons Teignbridge Council may consider collaborating with the Central local authorities.
-It is at the discretion of the local authorities to determine collaborative partners.
+As such, if need cannot be shared amongst all local authorities, and does not need to be met where it arises, the report suggests that the study area local authorities should collaborate to help determine how to meet the accommodation needs of Gypsies and Travellers. - 9.27 It is also recommended that the accommodation needs of Travelling Showpeople are jointly met by the two local authorities where families are currently residing: East Devon and Mid

-58 A Big or Divided Society?
+&lt;sup>60 A Big or Divided Society?
 Interim Recommendations and Report of the Panel Review into the Impact of the Localism Bill and Coalition Government Policy on Gypsies and Travellers.